IBM/evote/README.md

     - The username you would like to register.
     - Update gateway discovery to `{ enabled: true, asLocalhost: false }` to connect to IBP.

-> the current default setup is to connect to a local fabric instance from VS Code

 <br>
 <p align="center">
   <img src="docs/doc-gifs/updateConfig.gif">
 </p>
 <br>

-- Once you are done, the final version of the **config.json** should look something like this (note that I took the caName from the above pic):
+- Once you are done, the final version of the **config.json** should look something like this:

 ```js
 {